Battle of Thermopylae: First day

 Contemporary depictions: probable Spartan hoplite (Vix crater, c.
-500 BC), and Scythian warrior of the Achaemenid army (tomb of Xerxes I, c.
+500 BC), and Scythian warrior of the Achaemenid army (tomb of Xerxes, c.
 480 BC), at the time of the Second Persian invasion of Greece (480–479 BC).

 On the fifth day after the Persian arrival at Thermopylae and the first day of the battle, Xerxes finally resolved to attack the Greeks.
 First, he ordered 5,000 archers to shoot a barrage of arrows, but they were ineffective; they shot from at least 100 yards away, according to modern day scholars, and the Greeks' wooden shields (sometimes covered with a very thin layer of bronze) and bronze helmets deflected the arrows.

 After that, Xerxes sent a force of 10,000 Medes and Cissians to take the defenders prisoner and bring them before him.
 The Persians soon launched a frontal assault, in waves of around 10,000 men, on the Greek position.
 The Greeks fought in front of the Phocian wall, at the narrowest part of the pass, which enabled them to use as few soldiers as possible.
 Details of the tactics are scant; Diodorus says, "the men stood shoulder to shoulder", and the Greeks were "superior in valour and in the great size of their shields."
 This probably describes the standard Greek phalanx, in which the men formed a wall of overlapping shields and layered spear points protruding out from the sides of the shields, which would have been highly effective as long as it spanned the width of the pass.
 The weaker shields, and shorter spears and swords of the Persians prevented them from effectively engaging the Greek hoplites.
 Herodotus says that the units for each city were kept together; units were rotated in and out of the battle to prevent fatigue, which implies the Greeks had more men than necessary to block the pass.
 The Greeks killed so many Medes that Xerxes is said to have stood up three times from the seat from which he was watching the battle.
 According to Ctesias, the first wave was "cut to ribbons", with only two or three Spartans killed in return.

 According to Herodotus and Diodorus, Xerxes, having taken the measure of the enemy, threw his best troops into a second assault the same day, the Immortals, an elite corps of 10,000 men.
 However, the Immortals fared no better than the Medes, and failed to make any headway against the Greeks.
 The Spartans reportedly used a tactic of feigning retreat, and then turning and killing the enemy troops when they ran after them.